Temple University acting president dies after collapsing on stage

 Ms Epps was taken to Temple University Hospital where she was pronounced dead around 3.15pm, the university said in a statement.
 She was 72.

-“There are no words that can describe the gravity and sadness of this loss,” board chairman Mitchell Morgan said in a statement.
+Provost Gregory Mandel paid tribute to Ms Epps as one of the “most remarkably compassionate and caring individuals I’ve ever known” during the media briefing.

+“We are all in deep grief and at a loss for words,” Mr Mandel said.

-Ms Epps had been attending a service for Charles L. Blockson, curator of the Blockson Collection, Mr Morgan said in a statement.
+Ms Epps had been attending a service for Charles L. Blockson, curator of the Blockson Collection when she suddenly fell ill.

+The Yale Law School graduate served as an assistant US Attorney in Philadelphia and Deputy City Attorney in Los Angeles prior to her arrival at Temple, according to a biography on the university website.

+In 2008, she was appointed Dean of Temple Law School and went on to become Executive Vice President and Provost of Temple University in 2016.
+She was named acting president in April after the resignation of the university’s first Black president Jason Wingard.

 Dear Members of the Temple Community,— Temple University (@TempleUniv) September 19, 2023